Playworks Southern California Completes Park on the Move Program Partnership Year #1

 Playworks celebrates year one of three in partnering with Park on the Move, a mobile program to bring a unique play experience to youth in neighborhoods who have limited access to park and recreation space.

-In June, our Playworks Southern CA team went straight to play in communities with limited access to safe and healthy play.
+In June, our Playworks Southern CA team went straight to engaging communities with limited access to play.
 Our team helped transform spaces at schools, libraries, and church parking lots into a playground wonderland.
 In addition to our regular programming, Park on the Move brought the power of play directly into communities by engaging parents alongside their kids.
 Parents were able to see how play can positively impact their child’s development and be a tool for lifelong learning.
 Kids were empowered to continue playing on their own without the need for specific equipment or play spaces; the only limit is their imagination!

 Parent Jaden Rayas shared what they learned from their experience at Park on the Move event this summer: